-Inspired by his grandfather to become a captain, Max has travelled the world by sea.
+Inspired by his grandfather to become a yacht charter captain, Max has travelled the world by sea.
 Having been a first mate, deckhand, and now skipper, his knowledge of the yachting industry is vaste.
 Below, Max shares his insights and his favourite charter destinations.

 How long have you been a skipper for?

 A: I’ve been a skipper for almost 4 years now.
-Before I was a skipper, I was a first mate and a deckhand on super yachts 14 to 20m in length.
-I had to learn all the different parts of boats and how boats are run, for example what’s least and most likely to break on a boat.
+Before I was a skipper, I was a first mate and a deckhand on superyachts 14 to 20m in length.
+I had to learn all the different parts of boats and how boats are run.
+For example what’s least and most likely to break on a boat.

-How did you get into yachting?
+How did you get into becoming a yacht charter skipper?